duprasf/php-base-laminas-new-app/readme.md

 # New Laminas Application

 ## Building a new application
 If your goal is to start a new application, you should follow these steps.
-If you goal is only to test the functionnalities included in the HC flavour of the Laminas framework, you should jump to the [Functionalities](#functionalities) section.
+If your goal is only to test the functionalities included in the HC flavour of the Laminas framework, you should jump to the [Functionalities](#functionalities) section.

 Rename the main folder ```ExampleModule``` and ```src/ExampleModule``` to the name